gdbooks/LegacyOpenGL/Chapter5/move_and_rotate.md

 #Light Color

 Light sources are composed of three of the lighting terms we discussed earlyer: ambient, diffuse and specular.
-These 3 terms combined make up the final lighting of the geometry
+These 3 terms combined make up the final lighting of the geometry.
+Illustrated in this image:

 ![PHONG](phong.png)